ryanvoda/COVID-Project/README.md

-A brief walkthrough in Jupyter Notebook of some COVID data analytics.
+A brief walkthrough in Jupyter Notebook of some data analytics I performed on the CHIS-2020 COVID dataset.
 Further analysis was conducted with Prof. Harlin Lee whom encouraged me to upload some of my findings.